-Other than the brief budget description at the LOI stage and the new budget request-budget report form at the full application stage, no other financial documents are needed.
+Other than the brief budget description at the LOI stage and the new budget request form at the full application stage, no other financial documents are needed.
+Please see MeHAF's budget guidance document for more details.

-20. Will my answers to the financial capacity questions in the grant application affect my chances of getting a grant?
+20. Will my answer to the financial capacity question in the grant application affect my chances of getting a grant?

-No. The two questions in the full proposal application are not scored, and will not affect funding decisions.
+No. The question in the full proposal application is not scored, and will not affect funding decisions.